MrRoy09/MrRoy09.github.io/source/_posts/index.md

 The process is a bit more naunced and I encourage you to read more about the PE and COFF file format.
 (PS: It is a good learning experience writing your own PE parser)

-Retrieving the address of an syscall instruction is trivial.
+Retrieving the address of a syscall instruction is trivial.
 We can use the offset (in bytes) of any syscall instruction we find within the Ntdll file and convert it to RVA (Relative Virtual Address refers to the address relative to base address of the module when it loaded in memory) of the instruction.
 Then we can add it to the base address of the Ntdll module loaded.
 Once the syscall numbers and syscall instruction address are retrieved, we initialize function pointers to point to syscall numbers as follows.

 ```c++
 typedef NTSYSAPI NTSTATUS(NTAPI* _NtWriteVirtualMemory)(